Events are a powerful tool to escape and interact between various pieces of functionality. In general, there are only a few methods:

 This event happens AFTER the API has completed the request and AFTER the response is sent to the client.

-(NOTE: neoan3 does not ship with parallelism out of the box.
-We play nicely with Spatie's Asynchronous and parallel PHP if needed)
+(Getting ideas?: neoan3 does not ship with parallelism out of the box.
+We play nicely with Spatie's Asynchronous and parallel PHP and are fans of Swoole)

 This event happens on multiple occasions AFTER an issue was encountered and BEFORE a response is sent to the client.